My name is Keith. I smile a lot. I laugh a lot. I'm self motivated. I have a strong work ethic. I'm told I'm easy to work with.

 My story: I was born and raised in Hawaii, but I can hardly get the sentence out before people ask me why I left.
 Hawaii is a very expensive place to live, and even though my Hawaii friends think I'm crazy I actually like living near the wave starved Atlantic Ocean.
 It was a great experience getting to grow up on an island, but after high school I moved to Florida and earned a Marketing degree from the University of Central Florida.
 After college I spent five years managing events and promotions for a chain of retail stores, and all the while I used my little free time to take on various video projects for fun.

 In 2010, I was given the opportunity to go to the middle east (Abu Dhabi & Dubai) to shoot a documentary, but it meant that I would have to give up my career, health insurance, paid vacation, apartment, and all my financial security.
 I knew that I might never get another chance to visit that part of the world, and I had to follow my passion.
 Leaving the corporate world was one of the most difficult decisions of my life, but when I look back on the last few years it's easy to see it was the right choice.

 I live a pretty active lifestyle when I'm not at the computer editing for countless hours.
-I surf, bike, hike, rock climb, and train in boxing and Brazilian Jiu Jitsu.
+I surf, mountain bike, dirt bike, hike, rock climb, and train in boxing and Brazilian Jiu Jitsu.
 During the wedding off-season I try to travel as much as possible.
-In the last few years I've shot mission trips in El Salvador, Guatemala, Nicaragua, Ghana, and New Zealand, and I've got to explore Ireland, Israel, Norway, and a bit of Europe.
+In recent years I've shot mission trips in El Salvador, Guatemala, Nicaragua, Ghana, and Haiti, and I've got to explore Ireland, New Zealand, Baja (Mexico), Israel, Norway, and a bit of Europe.